ndsurgenor/scrabble-scorepad/README.md

   2. The user can change wordlist before scoring again
   3. The user can view all words scored so far, including their individual scores and total
   4. The user can safely exit the program when finished
-- This allows the program to be used in a continous manner without the need to reset the terminal
+- This allows the program to be used in a continuous manner without the need to reset the terminal
 - Any invalid selection is noted by the program and notice is given to the user

 ![End](assets/images/7-1.png)

 __Total Score Screen__
 - Selecting the third option from above displays a full list of scored words
-- Each entry also shows the entered string, multiplier/bonus scores and inidividual score for each word
+- Each entry also shows the entered string, multiplier/bonus scores and individual score for each word
 - A total score for all words entered is also displayed allowing the program to be used a scoring tool in a real game of Scrabble
 - Immediately following this, the previous options are displayed to the user once again
 - Any invalid selection at this point is noted by the program and notice is given to the user